Theoi-Meteoroi/GPIO-pca9548/README.md

 # GPIO-pca9548

 Adapt PCA9548 mux to GPIO I2C bus for Raspberry Pi.
 Tested most recently with Raspbian Stretch.
+This is most useful for devices that are SMbus compliant (<=100khz clock) or have fixed addresses that prevent using more than one on the same bus.
+This is also a good work-around on the Raspberry Pi for the clock-stretching bug that some devices (AM2315 for instance) misbehave with the clock artifacts from the hardware ARM I2c bus.
+Control the clock speed by modifying the delay ( i2c_gpio_delay_us )

 The standard overlay only looks on the hardware ARM I2C bus for the mux.
 This overlay adds additional bus entries in /dev for the mux channels on a software (GPIO) I2C bus configured by the install script: